manithamanoj/Pewlett-Hackard-Analysis/README.md

 ## Summary
 From the retiring_titles.csv we see that almost 50,000 employees who are about to retire are senior staffs.
 So, company can find and prepare eligible employees for next level positions.
 72,458 positions will need to be filled as the "silver tsunami" begins to make an impact.
-The company can plan on hire employees to fill these positions.
+The company can plan to hire employees to fill these positions.
 1549 employees are eligible to participate in a mentorship program.
 This data would give a better idea to plan on the mentorship program when new team members are hired.

 Suggestion:

-  If we can prepare a retirement table with number of years, designation and salary of each employee in this company, they could plan for an ideal retirement package for the employees.
+  If we can prepare a retirement table with number of years, designation and salary of each employee in the company, they could plan for an ideal retirement package for the employees.